MingliZhang/final_426/README.md

 ### bad word detection

 Although our app has anonymous features, this does not mean this web app is a place for people to spread hatred language.
 All posts, questions, and usernames cannot contain any inappropriate words.
 If contained, they will be replaced by "\*".
-To achieve this, we used a their party api for bad word detections.
-Basically, we will send the content we want it to check and it will return back the content without the bad words being blocked out.
+To achieve this, we used their party api for bad word detections.
+Basically, we will send the content we want it to check and it will return the content without the bad words being blocked out.

-Be aware, this does not mean
+### credit
+Thanks to the International Personality Item Pool (https://ipip.ori.org) for the Big Five personality test.
+Thanks to https://opentdb.com for quiz questions.
+Thanks to https://promptapi.com/marketplace/description/bad_words-api for the bad word filtering api.